jfmcbrayer/brutaldon/README.md

 # Brutaldon

-Brutaldon is a [brutalist][0], [Web 1.0][0.5] web interface for [Mastodon][1].
+Brutaldon is a [brutalist][0], [Web 1.0][0.5] web interface for [Mastodon][1] and [Pleroma][p].
 It is not a Mastodon-compatible social networking server; rather, it is just a client, like the Android or iOS client for Mastodon you may already be using, but it runs in a web server, and is accessed through a web browser.
-The web browser that brutaldon targets is [Lynx][2].
-Of course, you can use it in a more heavy-weight graphical browser, as well as other text browsers such as [w3m][3] or [elinks][4].
+It works great in text-mode browsers such as [Lynx][2], [w3m][3], or [elinks][4], and also in more heavy-weight graphical browsers, such as Firefox.
+It works completely without JavaScript, but if JavaScript is available and enabled, it will be used to unobtrusively enhance the user experience.

 [0]:http://brutalistwebsites.com/
 [0.5]: https://en.wikipedia.org/wiki/Web_2.0#%22Web_1.0%22